marcodercole/ADM-HW1/README.md

 # ADM-HW1
 # Marco D'Ercole - 1874366 - Homework 1
 I am Marco, i did my bachelor degree in Statistics in Sapienza (Scienze Statistiche: statica, economia, finanza e assicurazioni).
-I am excited to begin this new chapther of my life in Data Science course.
+I am excited to begin this new chapter of my life in Data Science course.

 This homework was sometimes easy, sometimes hard. i liked it a lot because i could improve my skills.
 In the previous university i did just one exam with Python so it has been important for me to summarize discuss with my colleagues.
 I am happy of my work and i hope i will improve in the next months!